wlsf82/protractor-helper/docs/CONTRIBUTING.md

 You can contribute in the following ways:

 - Finding and reporting bugs
-- Fixing bugs or implementing features
+- Fixing bugs or implementing new features
 - Improving the documentation
+- Improving the code structure

 ## Steps to contribute